 Scotland's Assisted Dying Bill must not be another addition to Holyrood’s list of botched legislation – Paul Wlson

+Scotland's Assisted Dying Bill must not be another addition to Holyrood’s list of botched legislation – Paul Wilson

 It is not hard to understand and sympathise with the purpose of this proposed legislation.
 Of course, everyone wants to do everything possible to avert a painful and prolonged death for themselves and for their loved ones.
 Perhaps, in days gone by, doctors could – with the understood consent of patients and their families – effectively administer ‘mercy killings’ of those in agony and near death through the use of large amounts of painkillers.
 Such medication might even have shown up as a contributory factor on death certificates, without health professionals needing fear repercussions.